 Estimated transmission rates in California rose in mid-October (resulting in case increases) and are below 1 again, which means case rates should stabilize.
-The transmission rate is 0.83 across California as of November 15.
-This is a hopeful sign that we are masking, vaccinating and being more careful so transmissions continue to decrease.
+The transmission rate is 0.87 across California as of December 1.
+We will need to keep up with masking, vaccinating, boosting and distancing to keep transmission rates low.

-As of November 17:
+As of December 1: